Eduardo-LP-Silva/Ticket-Reservation-Simulator/README.md

 # Ticket Reservation Simulator

-This a project developed in the Operative Systems class.
-It is supposed to simulate a ticket reservation system in which the clients are represented by different processes (in the same machine) and each ticket booth by a thread of the main server program.
+Application designed to simulate a ticket reservation system in which the clients are represented by different processes (in the same machine) and each ticket booth by a thread of the main server program.

 ## Overview